Matt-Mf/Mio-Sito/content/Privacy.md

 >WHAT ARE MY RIGHTS?
 >You can decide not to provide your email address in the contact form and to request the deletion of your data.
->You can exercise your rights by sending an email at privacymf[at]posteo.de
+>You can exercise your rights by contacting me.

->Latest update of this policy is 15/6/2020
+>Latest update of this policy is 22/6/2020